MACVB Guiding Principles for Public Policy Decision Making

 BACKGROUND

-During recent Public Policy Committee and Board meetings, discussions were held concerning the process for analyzing legislation and the lack of guidelines for supporting or opposing certain legislation or proposals.
+The MACVB Board of Directors has adopted the following principals and guidelines to determine support or opposition on legislation or proposals.
 Staff and consultants need to be able to respond rapidly to legislation as it is being developed or introduced.

 PUBLIC POLICY DEVELOPMENT PRINCIPLES